Artist in Residence Program

-Artists who currently have a Shipyard studio or artists enrolled in an undergraduate or advanced degree program are not eligible.
+Artists who currently have a Shipyard studio, or are enrolled in an undergraduate or advanced degree program are not eligible.

-The detailed selection process will be announced with the 2017-18 program guidelines.
-The STAR Board is committed to an open and equitable process and will convene a Selection Panel that may comprise a STAR Board member, a Bayview/Hunters Point Shipyard artist, and a former Artist in Residence recipient.
-The panel will review the applications and make a recommendation to the STAR Board, who will make the award.
+The STAR Board is committed to an open and equitable selection process and will convene a Panel that may comprise a STAR Board member, a Bayview/Hunters Point Shipyard artist, or a former Artist in Residence recipient.
+The Panel will review the applications and make a recommendation to the STAR Board, who will make the award.

-The criteria for selection may include factors such as:
+The criteria for selection may include such factors as the:

-- the applicant's ties to the Bayview/Hunters Point community, and
+- applicant's ties to the Bayview/Hunters Point community, and

-- the commitment of the artist to work in the studio on a regular, weekly basis.
+- commitment of the artist to work in the studio on a regular, weekly basis.